-We propose to reduce the grant we provide parish councils for concurrent services, by 50%.
-This grant is for discretionary services that parish councils choose to provide.
+We also propose to cease or reduce the grant we provide parish councils for concurrent services, by 50%.
+This grant is for discretionary services that parish councils choose to provide. (see box to the right)

-We do not intend to pass on the latest reduction in grant funding from the government, as parish councils risk being unable to fund any shortfall.
+We do not intend to pass on the latest reduction in grant funding from the